Noncommutative coordinates for symplectic representations: Normal form for pair of quadratic forms

-In this section, we define the standard form for a pair of bilinear forms $(b_0,b_1)$ assuming only nondegeneracy of $b_0$.
-This standard form will be used to define edge invariants for general representations in Section~\ref{sec:4-uple-transverse}.
+In this appendix, we define the standard form for a pair of bilinear forms $(b_0,b_1)$ assuming only nondegeneracy of $b_0$.
+This standard form will be used to define edge invariants for general representations in Chapter~\ref{sec:4-uple-transverse}.

-\subsection{Bilinear forms and selfadjoint linear maps}
+\section{Bilinear forms and selfadjoint linear maps}